Skip to content

 Lifestyle inflation — the silent savings-rate killer

 When income goes up, spending almost always goes up too.
 That's lifestyle inflation.
 If it scales proportionally with income, your savings rate stays flat — every pay rise funds slightly more comfort but zero additional progress toward independence.
-The single most useful financial habit is locking in the savings rate percentage and letting the absolute contribution grow with your income, so every pay rise moves your FI date forward rather than maintaining position.
-That's easier said than done; most people discover that the first 5k of any raise gets invisibly absorbed.
+One approach some savers use is holding the savings rate percentage steady and letting the absolute contribution grow with income, so every pay rise moves the FI date forward rather than just funding more spending.
+That's easier said than done; many people find the first portion of any raise gets invisibly absorbed before they notice.

 Household vs individual rate